Sugar is Sugar is Sugar!

 The Science of Sugar

-When we eat sugar, our pancreas releases a hormone called insulin at high levels in order to process the sweet stuff.
+When you eat sugar, your pancreas releases a hormone called insulin at high levels in order to process the sweet stuff.

-But with high levels of insulin, our blood sugar can drop quickly, leaving us feeling tired and grumpy, and craving even more sugar.
+But with high levels of insulin, blood sugar can drop quickly, leaving you feeling tired and grumpy, and craving even more sugar.

-When we eat this way every day, our bodies can become taxed by these high levels of insulin, causing insulin resistance or even type 2 diabetes.
-This is particularly true in patients with metabolic syndrome.
+When you eat this way every day, your body can become taxed by these high levels of insulin, causing insulin resistance or even Type 2 diabetes.
+This is particularly true in people with metabolic syndrome.

 No Sugar-Coating It